-- Petition the department in writing by the third week of their final semester, - Maintain at least a 3.25 cumulative GPA overall and a 3.50 cumulative GPA in chemistry courses (plus biology courses for biochemistry majors), - Submit an acceptable written thesis based on two four-hour semesters of senior research work in CHEM:500 Problems in Chemistry (or BIOL:510 if approved by chemistry department), and - Pass an oral exam based on the submitted thesis.
+- Petition the department in writing by the third week of their final semester, - Maintain at least a 3.25 cumulative GPA overall and a 3.50 cumulative GPA in chemistry courses (plus biology courses for biochemistry majors),

-Minors.
-Students minoring in chemistry complete five courses: CHEM:101-102 or CHEM:103-104 or CHEM:111-112, CHEM:221, and CHEM:231 or CHEM:311, plus one course chosen from CHEM:222, CHEM:341, CHEM:424, CHEM:425 or CHEM:426.
+- Submit an acceptable written thesis based on two four-hour semesters of senior research work in CHEM-500 Problems in Chemistry (or BIOL-510 if approved by chemistry department), and - Pass an oral exam based on the submitted thesis.

+Minor in chemistry.
+Students minoring in chemistry complete five courses: General Chemistry I (chosen from: CHEM-101, CHEM-103 or CHEM-111), General Chemistry II (CHEM-102, CHEM-104 or CHEM-112), CHEM-221 Organic Chemistry I, either CHEM-231 Quantitative Analysis or CHEM-311 Analytic Chemistry, and one course chosen from CHEM-222 Organic Chemistry II, CHEM-341 Physical Chemistry I, CHEM-422 The Biochemistry of Nucleic Acids, CHEM-424 The Biochemistry of Metabolism, and CHEM-426 The Biochemistry of Proteins and Enzymes.